2016 NFB Scholarship Program FAQ

 How much of the convention do I have to attend?
 What if I have an internship that prevents me from coming the first day or staying on the last day?
 What if I am ill the week of convention?

-The NFB assists winners to attend the convention as one of the valuable gifts we give each winner in addition to the monetary award.
-To be eligible for any of the 30 scholarships, you must attend the entire convention; no exceptions.
+The NFB assists finalists to attend the convention as one of the valuable gifts we give each finalist in addition to the monetary award.
+To be eligible for any of the thirty scholarships, you must attend the entire convention--no exceptions.
 If an internship or similar obligation comes up, we may be able to help you negotiate time off with your employer or your school.
-Winners in the past discovered the benefits they received from attending the largest convention of the blind in America endured well beyond the one-time check.
+Finalists in the past discovered the benefits they received from attending the largest convention of the blind in America endured well beyond the one-time monetary check.

-A 2013 winner wrote: "Part of the scholarship program is matching the winners with mentors.
-Among my mentors was one of the top civil rights lawyers in the country, a US foreign service officer who had completed 5 tours overseas, a world-renowned bioethics professor, an intelligence analyst of 27 years for the federal government, and a general counsel of a major corporation.
+Another past finalist wrote: "Part of the scholarship program is matching the winners with mentors.
+Among my mentors was one of the top civil rights lawyers in the country, a US foreign service officer who had completed five tours overseas, a world-renowned bioethics professor, an intelligence analyst of twenty-seven years for the federal government, and a general counsel of a major corporation.
 Oh yeah, and they happen to be blind too."

 Several of the scholarships apply to me, so should I send several applications?

-No. Complete the requirements for one application in order to be considered for all 30 awards.
+No. Complete the requirements for one application in order to be considered for all thirty awards.
 There is no benefit from submitting additional applications.

 One Essay with no more than 700 words is required.
 May I write more than 700 words?
 What is the topic?

 Write 700 words or less.
-The topic is You.
+The topic is you.
 The committee members want to know what sets you apart from other applicants.
 Who are you?
 What are your outstanding qualities?
 How do you handle your blindness?
 What makes you unique and qualifies you for a scholarship on the national level?
-Beyond the words, to make the best impression, we recommend Arial 12-point font and proofreading before you submit it.
+Beyond the words, to make the best impression we recommend using Arial 12-point font and having someone proofread your essay before you submit it.

 Should I send my photograph?